An Area Listing of Mainstream Social Venues

 Things To Do (www.ThingsToDoDC.com): DC organization for social networking.
 From black tie galas to embassy affairs, informational seminars to outdoor adventure, nightclub parties to exotic weekend getaways - something for everyone.

-Meet-Up DC (www.MeetUp.com/cities/dc/washington/groups): A dedicated group for area events, outings, & various activities.
+Meet-Up DC (www.MeetUp.com/cities/dc/washington/groups): A dedicated site for area events, outings, & various activities.

 Face 2 Face Singles (www.face2facesingles.com): Events & mixers that cater to the over 40 crowd (typical attendees however are usually in their mid to late 50's).
 Annual calendar includes about 7 gatherings for the year.